rcarmo/azure-acme-foundation/README.md

 ## Why

-I needed a set of re-usable Azure templates that brought together a number of (sometimes quite widely disseminated) aspects of Linux infrastructure management (like diagnostics and monitoring) and that enabled me to get large-scale projects up to speed quickly.
+I needed a quick way to put together Azure deployment templates according to (sometimes quite widely disseminated) aspects of cloud infrastructure management (like diagnostics and monitoring) that enabled me to get large-scale projects up to speed quickly.

-As such, these templates have a number of distinguishing features from the standard Microsoft samples:
+As such, and after spending some time crafting custom JSON templates, I decided that a pre-processor was the way to go.
+Regardless the generated templates have a number of distinguishing features from the standard Microsoft samples:

 * _Everything_ is CLI-driven.
 Templates never leave your machine and are _never_ published to a public URL
 * All layers share a foundation networking infrastructure and can be developed/tweaked independently
-* Server configurations include full Linux/Docker diagnostics, logging and monitoring, including a free tier OMS instance and sample dashboards
+* Deployments include full Linux/Docker diagnostics, logging and monitoring, including a free tier OMS instance and sample dashboards
 * Linux package provisioning leverages `cloud-config`, making it easier to re-use existing on-premises (or competing providers') configurations
 * Resources and resource groups are namespaced and tagged to make it easy to deploy and manage multiple copies of the same solution for separate tenants